-To the Board of Directors and Officers of Lincoln-Marti Charter Schools, Inc. (Little Havana Campus Charter School) (A Component Unit of the School Board of Miami-Dade County)
+To the Board of Directors and Officers of Lincoln-Marti Charter Schools, Inc. (Charter High School of the Americas) (A Component Unit of the School Board of Miami-Dade County)

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the special purpose financial statements of the governmental activities and major fund, of Lincoln-Marti Charter Schools, Inc. (Little Havana Campus Charter School) (the "School") (a component unit of the School Board of Miami-Dade County), as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the School's special purpose financial statements, and have issued our report thereon dated August 28, 2014.
+We have audited, in accordance with the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the special purpose financial statements of the governmental activities and major fund, of Lincoln-Marti Charter Schools, Inc. (Charter High School of the Americas) (the "School") (a component unit of the School Board of Miami-Dade County), as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the School's special purpose financial statements, and have issued our report thereon dated August 27, 2015.